17 Perfect Things to Do in Prague in Winter [2024-2025]

 If you want to understand the history of beer brewing in the Czech Republic, I recommend a visit to the Czech Beer Museum.

-… but maybe most importantly, you get 4 two-deciliter samples of beer at the end included in the price of admission (for research, of course.)
+It’s small, but it’s also entertaining and informative… but maybe most importantly, you get three samples of beer included in the price of admission (for research, of course).

-And for the truly extra amongst us, you can actually leave the museum with your own personally customized beer bottle!
+And for the truly extra amongst us, you can actually leave the museum with your own personally customized beer bottle, which you bottle and cork yourself!
+This also makes a great Christmas gift for a beer fan back home.

 Book your online ticket here (no need to print – you can present it on mobile!)